Ógra Fianna Fáil: Donogh O'Malley Cumann – University College Cork

-They currently hold the joint record for the most Gobnait O’Connell Awards won with 4 in the years 2001, 2015, 2019 & most recently in 2021.
+As of 2021, they held the joint record for the most Gobnait O'Connell Awards (awards given to the best Ógra branch) won with 4 in the years 2001, 2015, 2019 and 2021.
 They also hold the joint record for most Gobnait O’Connell Awards won consecutively which is 2 in a row.

-Wolfe Tone Cumann – Trinity College Dublin (TCD)
+Wolfe Tone Cumann – Trinity College Dublin

-The Trinity College branch is named in honor of Irish revolutionary and Trinity graduate, Theobald Wolfe Tone.
+The Trinity College Dublin (TCD) branch is named in honor of Irish revolutionary and Trinity graduate, Theobald Wolfe Tone.
 The Cumann was officially constituted in 1967 and was initially named after Erskine Childers.
 In 1998 the cumann was renamed the Wolfe Tone Cumann, to mark the bicentenary of the 1798 Rebellion.
 It has a long history of activism within Ógra on a national basis.
-Past members include; Thomas Byrne, Seán Haughey, Jack Chambers, James Lawless, Mary Lou McDonald, Mary Harney and Dara Calleary.
+Past members include; Thomas Byrne, Seán Haughey, Jack Chambers, James Lawless, Mary Harney, Mary Lou McDonald and Dara Calleary.

+At the 2025 Athlone National Youth Conference, the Cumann won the Gobnait O'Connell award for the second time, having previously won in 2014.

-Cumann De Barra – NUIG
+Cumann De Barra – University of Galway

-Cumann De Barra is the branch in the National University of Ireland, Galway (NUIG).
+Cumann De Barra is the branch in the University of Galway (UG).
 Meetings were held off campus for many years before it was officially recognised by university authorities and allowed to host itself as an official society of the university in 1954.
 Like its sister Cumann in University College Dublin (UCD), it is also named after Kevin Barry, a medical student at UCD who fought and was executed during the Irish War of Independence.
-To avoid confusion however, it officially changed its name to the Irish language version to reflect NUIG's reputation as the Irish language university.
+To avoid confusion however, it officially changed its name to the Irish language version to reflect UG's reputation as the Irish language university.

-Cumann de Barra currently hold the joint record for the most Gobnait O'Connell Award victories with 4, their most recent win being in Limerick in 2016.

-Some notable former members include former Fianna Fáil TD Michael P. Kitt, the President of Ireland Michael D. Higgins (before he joined the Labour Party), Senator Terry Leyden, Senator Lisa Chambers and former MEP Seán Ó Neachtain.
+Notable former members include former Fianna Fáil TD Michael P. Kitt, the President of Ireland Michael D. Higgins (before he joined the Labour Party), Senator Terry Leyden, Senator Lisa Chambers and former MEP Seán Ó Neachtain.

-Other Third level branches
+Other third level branches

+There are other branches of Ógra Fianna Fáil in third level institutions throughout the country, including: